slackspace-io/shoebox/charts/shoebox/README.md

   --set config.useMockDatabase=true
 ```

 > **Important**: When disabling persistence, you must also disable PostgreSQL to avoid database connection errors.
-The application will automatically use a mock database URL when PostgreSQL is disabled, but you can also explicitly set `config.useMockDatabase=true` for clarity.
-The application requires a valid database URL to start up, even in test mode.
+You should also set `config.useMockDatabase=true` to provide a special mock database URL that won't attempt to connect to a real database.
+This is necessary because the application requires a valid database URL format to start up, even in test mode.

 ## Upgrading